 Sri Mathrudevi Vishwashanti Ashram

-The incredible Sri Lalita Parameswari Devi temple represents the Bindu – or central power point- of the Sri Mathrudevi Vishwashanti Ashram, whereupon all power places of worship within the Ashram grounds- from the Sri Ganesha Peetham to the Yagna Shala to the Sri Gayatri Meditation Hall, are all connected energetically to the Bindu point of Sri Lalita Parameswari Devi’s sanctum sanctorium, through underground copper wires and subtle energy channels.
+The incredible Sri Lalita Parameswari Devi temple represents the Bindu – or central point- of the Sri Mathrudevi Vishwashanti Ashram, whereupon all power places of worship within the Ashram grounds- from the Sri Ganesha Peetham to the Yagna Shala to the Sri Gayatri Meditation Hall, are all connected energetically to the Bindu point of Sri Lalita Parameswari Devi’s sanctum sanctorium, through underground copper wires and subtle energy channels.

 Sri Mathrudevi Vishwashanti Ashram invites many visitors to Her Abode to receive the blessings of Divine Mother.
-The towering statue of Sri Hanumanji – who represents the gate keeper of the Ashram- faces the Sri Manidweepa Mahasamsthanam temple as a symbol of pure devotion and complete surrender to the Absolute Supreme Self as represented by Divine Mother.
-A Veda Pata Shala lies in the central east portion of the Ashram- where young vedic priests are schooled in the ancient tradition of Sanatana Dharma (the Eternal Truth) from which the Vedas have arisen.
+The towering statue of Sri Hanumanji – who represents the gatekeeper of the Ashram- faces the Sri Manidweepa Mahasamsthanam temple as a symbol of pure devotion and complete surrender to the Absolute Supreme Self as represented by Divine Mother.
+A Veda Pata Shala lies in the central-east portion of the Ashram- where young Vedic priests are schooled in the ancient tradition of Sanatana Dharma (the Eternal Truth) from which the Vedas have arisen.
 The stunning temple grounds are beautified by rose and flower gardens, ancient ayurvedic healing herbs, and sacred trees such as the Bilva, Pipal, Kadamba, Mango, and Rudraksha.
 These trees and plants provide for some of the auspicious offerings or upacharas during sacred pujas, abhishekams, and fire ceremonies (yagnas).

 Lord Vishnu, Sri Gayatri, Sri Saraswati, Sri Lakshmi, Sri Durga, and Sri Bharata Mata can all be found garlanding the Ashram grounds with their presence.
 The Sri Gayatri Meditation Hall, where Agastya Maharishi was engaged in deep discussion with our Beloved Sri Vijayeswari Devi, and whereupon a Sri Chakra Meru is installed beneath Amma’s Shakti Peetham, is the sacred place upon which meditators from around the world perform intense tapas.
 The Yagna Shala, where sacred Fire Ceremonies are held on behalf of all humankind and all beings in all realms, is located in the southern portion of the ashram.
 Attached to the Sri Manidweepa Mahasamsthanam temple is the earthly home of Divine Mother Herself- Bhagavati Sri Sri Sri Vijayeswari Devi.

 Next to our Beloved Amma’s home is the most revered shrine of Ammama- Sri Sri Sri Vijayswari Devi’s Mother.
 Together, along with the ashes of Amma’s earthly ‘Mother and Father’, sacred ceremonies are performed in their honor.
 A pond and a fountain in the ashram’s northeast corner, with Lord Shiva as the fountain’s center, garnish the Ashram grounds.
 The Sri Mathrudevi Vishwashanti Ashram is strategically placed in line with the sacred science of Vaastu, with the Garudachala Mountains in the west, and the Kanva Mukhi River running from west to east along the north side of the Ashram.
-Vaastu- the sacred science of space- is employed throughout the Ashram grounds to provide the greatest and most pure flow of energy.
+Vaastu- the sacred science of space- is employed throughout the Ashram grounds to provide the greatest and the purest flow of energy.